stutefish/chef-hello-httpd/README.md

 * Public IP ADDRESS for the node.
 * IDENTITY .pem file for the node.
 ### Procedure
-1. Execute the knife command from your workstation:
+Execute the knife command from your workstation:
 `knife bootstrap ADDRESS --ssh-user centos --sudo --identity-file IDENTITY --node-name enlace-node1 --run-list 'recipe[hello_httpd]'`
+---
+This prepares the node for further chef client work.